 - 1. Students will use technology to complete a parent education or parent involvement project as related to reading diagnosis and/or instruction.
-The project may include, but is not limited to: - a. handbook/procedures book (4-5 pages) [description of assessments administered, how they are used, why they are administered] - b. power point presentation (12-15 slides) [assessment information relevant to parent education] - c. informational brochure [description of assessments administered, how they are used, why they are administered] - e. presentation handout (3-5 pages) [parent meeting, building or district in-service, or a reading council presentation] - f. self-selected project approved by instructor

-- 2. Include a cover sheet with a half-page explanation of the project divided into the following headings: Target Audience, Time Frame, Location, and Plan for Project Implementation.
+The project may include, but is not limited to: - a. handbook/procedures book (4-5 pages) [reading strategies for parents of struggling students, assessment procedures for support staff, paraprofessionals, or volunteers] - b. power point presentation (12-15 slides) [reading instruction or assessment information relevant to staff development or parent education] - c. informational brochure [reading programs, strategies for diverse learners, or timely resources] - d. summer reading packet (4-5 pages) [calendar, reading activities, book lists, word lists, websites, parent and community literacy resources] - e. presentation handout (3-5 pages) [parent meeting, building or district in-service, or a reading council presentation] - f. self-selected project approved by instructor - Include a cover sheet with a half-page explanation of the project divided into the following headings: Target Audience, Time Frame, Location, and Plan for Project Implementation.
 Include a minimum of three websites accessed for information or cited in the project. - 3.
-The project must be directly related to reading diagnosis and assessment, or writing assessment.
 The project should be well-developed, appropriate for the target audience, and reflect graduate-level competency.